hpkv-io/zustand-multiplayer/README.md

 2. **Token errors**: Verify your token generation endpoint is working correctly and returning valid tokens.

 3. **Hydration issues**: If state isn't persisting, check browser console for errors and verify that all required options are provided.

-4. **Performance problems**: If updates are too frequent, adjust the `throttleDelay` option to a higher value to reduce network traffic.

-5. **Migration errors**: Ensure your migration function handles all previous versions correctly.

 ### Debug mode